12 Mistakes Everyone Makes When Brewing Coffee

 Eyeballing the measurements

 Spooning your recently roasted and carefully ground beans into the filter by eye is a habit you’ll want to break now.
 Measuring grounds allows you to control the strength of the cup.
 A good rule of thumb is to use eight heaping teaspoons for a 34-ounce French press (standard size).
 This will result in coffee that is bold and assertive—but not as strong as espresso.
+This is the best coffee city in America.

 Not upgrading your sugar and milk

 How one takes his or her coffee is a matter of personal choice, but we always recommend trying to get the most flavor for your sip.
 Many coffee shops have those little brown packets of raw sugar (aka turbinado sugar).
 This sweetener simply tastes better than white sugar.
 In terms of milk, we like to splurge and use whole milk or half-and-half.
 Nonfat milk can water coffee down.
-These are the 41 best coffee cake recipes.

 Using an incorrect coffee-to-water ratio

 Ever taste a cup of coffee and think, wow, that’s really weak?
 Perhaps there is too much water—or not enough coffee—for the proportion to work.
 The convention is to start with two heaping tablespoons of coffee per cup and then modify future brews if needed.
+Only coffee lovers will get these trivia questions right.

 Skimping on water quality

 It’s tempting to use tap water because it’s free and you just flick on the faucet, but you really will taste a difference when you switch to filtered water or bottled spring water.
 That’s because these elevated waters are free of minerals and are not acidic.
 Otherwise, tap water’s impurities will affect the taste of your morning brew.
-Here are 11 ways to make your coffee habit a little bit healthier.

 Leaving old grounds in the filter basket